Britain’s canals and rivers are gaining a new voice through our historic partnership with the Poetry Society.

 Our first ever Canal Laureate was boating poet Jo Bell.
 Jo was appointed to the role, with a brief to bring a new perspective to the nation's historic canals and rivers and encourage more people to see their local waterways in a new light.

-In December 2015, Luke Kennard took over the role as Jo's hugely successful term came to an end.
+In January 2018, Nancy Campbell took over the role after our most recent canal laureate, Luke Kennard's successful term came to an end.

 Last date edited: 2 April 2020